skyvers/Aged-care/_pages/ch4-actions.md

 ![Reviewed](../doc_src_img/chapter11/8.jpg "Reviewed")

-Congratulations, you have completed the Aged Care tutorial.
+Congratulations, you have completed the Aged Care tutorial!

 In this tutorial, you learned how to: